Introduction to structural causal models in science studies

 Conditioning on a collider may bias estimates

-Many bibliometric databases predominantly cover research published in journals or conferences, which result from a clear selection process.
+Many bibliometric databases predominantly cover research published in journals or conferences.
 Science studies frequently relies on such bibliometric databases for analysis.
-By only considering the literature published in journals, we (implicitly) condition on Published.
+By only considering the literature published in journals, we implicitly condition on Published.
 On the path Open data \(\rightarrow\) Published \(\leftarrow\) Rigour \(\rightarrow\) Reproducibility, Published acts as a collider.
 As discussed in Section 2, conditioning on a collider can bias our estimates.

-We show the level of Reproducibility for Open data after conditioning on Published in Figure 6.
-The level of Reproducibility is higher for research published in journals without Open data than with Open data.
-This might seem counterintuitive, since the causal effect of Open data on Reproducibility is in fact positive in our model.
+We show the level of Reproducibility for Open data when considering only research that is Published in Figure 6.
+The level of Reproducibility is then lower with Open data than without Open data.
+This is rather counterintuitive, since the causal effect of Open data on Reproducibility is in fact positive in our model.

 Show the code